When I was teaching Tableau at QUT (my local university), or when I share visualisations online, I often get asked:

 Practice, practice and practice

-- To practice you will need datasets!.
+- To practice you will need data!.

 - Makeover Monday would also have a big list of dataset

-- pick a dataset you are passionate about, and start creating stories about it
+Pick a dataset you are passionate about, and start creating stories about it

 Inspiration